foxhuston/foxtalk/doc/notes.typ

 #let prefixHandlers = {$sans("prefix_handlers")$}
 #let ns = {$serif("ns")$}

+So the idea shown in @fig-query-tree is this: each node is a pair of $<< handlers, prefixHandlers >>$, where #handlers is a set of handlers, and #prefixHandlers is also a set of handlers, but represents the queries that match on tuples of any length (longer than whatever their other specifiers are).

-So the idea shown in @fig-query-tree is this: adding a handler $H_n$, it presents a query tuple $Q_n$, which is used to construct a prefix-tree: the tuple is traversed over each $s_i$ (in order), and at each node, a new edge matching $s_i$ inserted into the tree.
+When adding a handler $H_n$, it presents a query tuple $Q_n$, which is used to construct a prefix-tree: the tuple is traversed over each $s_i$ (in order), and at each node, a new edge matching $s_i$ inserted into the tree.
 If there are no more items left in the tuple, then the handler (that registered the query) is attached to that node in a list of #handlers.
 If the last symbol in the tuple is $...$, it is instead added to that node's #prefixHandlers list.

 Then, querying is a tree-traversal, with at most two branches per node: one for the literal symbol, and a second if that node has a $star$ edge.